 Sulfites are a preservative and antibiotic, found in everything from bacon to red wine, chocolate to trail mix.
 Eliminating them entirely may prove to be all but impossible.

-As with all items on this list, if you try eliminating them from your diet and see improvement in the severity of your T, you may have found something that works for YOU.
+As with all items on this list, if you try eliminating them from your diet and see improvement in the severity of your tinnitus, you may have found something that works for YOU.

-Another test, recommended by allergists, is to eat five dried apricots, which contain high amounts of sulfites.
+Another test recommended by allergists, is to eat five dried apricots that contain high amounts of sulfites.
 If you have a reaction, you’re probably allergic.

-Monosodium Glutamate (MSG) is well-known as a flavor enhancer but it also happens to be an “excitatory neurotransmitter”.
-What that means, in plain English, is that it increases levels of electrical activity in the brain and auditory cortex, where tinnitus is perceived.
+Monosodium Glutamate (MSG) is well-known as a flavor enhancer but it also happens to be an “excitatory neurotransmitter.”
+What that means, in plain English, is that it increases levels of electrical activity in the brain and auditory cortex, where the loud noise caused by tinnitus is perceived.

-Many T sufferers have described a dramatic reduction, even elimination, from their symptoms by removing MSG from their diets.
+Many tinnitus sufferers have described a dramatic reduction, even elimination, from their symptoms by removing MSG from their diets.

 Easy on the G-n-T’s this summer, m’kay?

-For all the same reasons you might consider removing these foods to help your heart and cardiovascular system, you might do the same for your T.
+For all the same reasons you might consider removing these foods to help your heart and cardiovascular system, you might do the same for your tinnitus.

 So let’s take a look at what’s in fast food, shall we?
 For that, we can just reference the above list!

-Here are the things it’s generally considered wise for Tinnitus sufferers to avoid, which also happen to be found in most fast food:
+Here are the things it’s generally considered wise for people with tinnitus to avoid to help improve their condition, which also happen to be found in most fast food:

 Given that seven of the above no-no’s are on this list, it seems an obvious step to reduce or eliminate fast food meals from your diet.
 As your humble author, I must admit that I find it challenging to skip the ease and affordability of a Quarter Pounder with cheese.

-I’d like to reiterate, I’m not insisting that you rush out and dump all of your Diet Coke and wine, and throw away half of your food.
-I’m merely suggesting that if you’d like to do some self-diagnosing of your T, these are the most likely places to start.
+I’d like to reiterate, I’m not insisting that you rush out and dump all of your Diet Coke and wine and throw away half of your food.
+I’m merely suggesting that if you’d like to do some self-treatment your tinnitus, these are the most likely places to start.

 In the interest of finding relief (or even possible elimination of your symptoms entirely), would you be willing to go a week without wine?
 Or artificial sweeteners?
 Or fast food?